Medical and healthcare professionals make a

 We get it.
 Scrubbing countertops and sweeping floors is the last thing many medical professionals want to do on their days off.
 That being said, studies show that people who keep their houses clean are healthier than those who don’t, and this includes mental health.
 Even if you aren’t going for spotless, consider taking half an hour to wipe down surfaces, fold laundry, and make your bed.
 Play some enjoyable music while cleaning to create a happy environment.

 While the obvious link of cooking at home to mental health is ensuring you eat something nutritious, chopping up veggies, making a big pot of soup, or baking cookies can also contribute to good mental health.
-Cooking requires individuals to slow down and focus, while also providing time to reflect on your day.
+Cooking requires you to slow down and focus, while also providing time to reflect on your day.
 Culinary therapy is an emerging area that focuses on treating issues such as anxiety, depression, and addiction.
 If you’re on a budget, cooking at home also costs less than eating out.

 If you struggle to carve out time to meditate, do yoga, or engage in another form of exercise, downloading an app made specifically for addressing mental health may do wonders.
 Many of these apps are free and provide on-the-go options for relaxing and re-centering.
 The Anxiety and Depression Association of America provides a list of reviewed mental health apps and rates them based on ease of use, effectiveness, personalization, interaction level, and research evidence.